 As physical infrastructure systems age beyond their warranties, software tools no longer reflect or comprehend reality, and operations & maintenance (O&M) programs grow outdated and/or become under-staffed, the risk of an interruption in service goes up significantly.

 Aging data centers must either be modernized or have its IT outsourced to cloud service and colocation providers to minimize the risk of business disruption.
 Remaining sites that delay modernizing also fail to benefit from recent technological advances.
-These improvements make data centers simpler, more efficient, easier to manage, and less expensive to operate today.
+These improvements makedata center management simpler, more efficient, and less expensive to operate today.
 This article lays out a simple four-step framework for how to go about modernizing a facility.

 It begins first with defining a design and operations standard.
 This is then used to perform a gap analysis identifying risks and needs.
 This approach, developed by a team of Solution Architects at Schneider Electric, should be used to cover the three key domains of data center modernization: (1) equipment hardware (electrical & mechanical), (2) software systems, and (3) operations & maintenance programs.